when we acknowledge the labor

 in knowing how we impact one another

-and knowing how to walk in the truth of it
+and knowing how to walk in this truth

 even grazing or catching prey,